all314/all314/README.md

-Hi!
-I'm a high school sophomore, self-teaching myself to code with various languages and analyze data.
+Hello!
+I am a high school sophomore, primarily interested in working with machine learning and data analysis involving Python and Jupyter Notebook.